-It is clear there are some benefits to federal loans, which is why students are typically encouraged to max out their federal borrowing before moving onto private loans.
+It is clear there are some benefits to federal loans, which is why students are typically encouraged to max out their federal borrowing before moving on to private loans.
 Still, there are benefits to private loans versus federal ones—especially less ideal federal loans like Direct PLUS Loans.

 What Are the Advantages of Private Student Loans?

-Though they are generally not seen in as good of light as federal loans, private student loans do have their advantages.
+Though they are generally not seen in as good of a light as federal loans, private student loans do have their advantages.
 Here are some of the benefits of private loans over federal loans:

 1. You can refinance